Welsh Valley extracurricular activities provide opportunities for all students to explore their interests and develop their talents.

 A school musical is performed annually in the spring.
 With 80-100 students participating every year, it is one of Welsh Valley's most popular extracurricular activities!
 Auditions are typically held in early-mid December, with rehearsals usually beginning in January after the Winter Break.
 Students can listen to the morning announcements to find out important information regarding auditions and rehearsals.
 The musical gives students the opportunity to act, sing, dance, and make new friends…come on out and show us you're a triple threat!

 This is a competitive science club for students interested in all aspects of science & technology.
 The students compete in 23 events ranging from biology, chemistry, physics, earth science, technology & environmental science.
 Students choose events based on their interests; building towers 7 Rube Goldberg’s are just a few, & study events such as dynamic planet or diseases & heredity, or combinations of both building & study events.
-These are just a few examples of the skills they will be utilizing in the preparation & competitions.
 We compete at an overnight invitational in Solon, Ohio, and a regional competition at Cabrini College & hope to move on to the state competition in Juniata College where students compete against the best schools in the state of Pennsylvania.
 The team will eventually consist of 15 active members and some additional students who help with the building events.

-Once trained, stage crew members will set up and operate the microphones, lighting and LCD projectors for all assemblies and musical concerts.
-Members are expected to return to school in the evening during the winter and spring concert seasons.
+Once trained, stage crew members will set up and operate the microphones, lighting and LCD projectors for assemblies during the school day.
 Stage Crew is not the same as the school musical stage crew.
 Stage crew members must check in with the advisor regularly.
 Students may be required to arrive at school early in order to set up for assemblies or other events.

-Student Government (Friday 1x per month ) - Mrs. Cooke/Mrs. Swetland
+(Friday 1x per month) - Mrs. Cooke/Mrs. Swetland

-Members of Student Government work together with administration, faculty, and staff, using student suggestions and ideas to benefit the Welsh Valley Community.
+Members of Student Government work together with administration, faculty, and staff, using student suggestions and ideas to benefit the WV Community.
 Student Government meets monthly.
 Each homeroom elects a student representative and may have an alternate.
-The homeroom representatives are responsible to attend meeting and bring ideas and concerns of their homeroom to Student Government.
-Our elected officers run the meetings and work closely with their facility advisors.
+The homeroom representatives are responsible to attend meetings and bring ideas and concerns of their homeroom to Student Government.
+Our elected officers run the meetings and work closely with their faculty advisor.

-This is an organizational/time management club open to students at all grade levels.
+This is an organizational/time management club open to 6th-8th grade students.
 The sponsors help organize binders, clean out lockers and even make time management charts if needed.

-This club provides leadership and other opportunities in technology, innovation, design and engineering.
+This competitive club provides leadership and other opportunities in technology, innovation, design and engineering.
 Members apply STEM concepts through co-curricular competitive events.
+Events include Photography, Construction, Forensics, Electrical, Medical, Biotechnology, Public Speaking, CAD, Micro-controllers, Video Game Design, Webmaster, and many others topics.
+Competitions are held in February, April and June at the Local, State and National levels.

 TLC stands for Theater Lights and Charity.
 This organization "houses" a lot of the theatrical performances of Welsh Valley.
 We put on a fall play, spring musical, take a NYC trip, just to name a few.
 We also do charity work related to our performing passions.
 In the coming years, we hope to expand to do dance performances and solo/duet singing performances.
 The organization has an executive board.

 This activity is held in the late spring and it gives students the opportunity to show case their artistic talents.
 This can include singing, dancing, comedy, magic acts, karate and playing instruments.
 Students can perform individually or in a group.
-Students are required to sign up and describe their performance and audition.
 All performances must be pre-approved for content appropriateness to middle school.
 Then the student is required to sign a copy of the rules as well as provide all materials necessary to perform.
 Students must attend rehearsals and the actual show is held in June.
 The 6th grade will perform in front of their peers and the 7th and 8th grade will perform together.
 Parents are invited!

-Historically, since as early as the 2007-2008 school year, Lower Merion School District, with the support of our HSA, has provided students at our schools such as Welsh Valley Middle School, Lower Merion High School, Penn Valley Elementary School and Harriton High school with a “Wii Club.”
+Historically, since as early as the 2007-2008 school year, LMSD, with the support of our HSA, has provided students with a “Wii Club.”
 This club was instantly a hit due to its many advantages and since the Wii is so highly interactive!
 Instead of sitting alone and pressing buttons or clicking a mouse, players are standing moving, swinging and interacting with others.
 At Welsh Valley Middle School Wii Club, is open to all students.
-Wii Club affords students the opportunity to engage a physical activity, to interact with a variety of peers and to deepen social connections in a highly structured after school setting.
+Wii Club affords students the opportunity to engage in a physical activity, to interact with a variety of peers and to deepen social connections in a highly structured after school setting.